Amityville: The Awakening: Release

+Reception

 Box office

 Despite the US delays, the film began its theatrical run in Ukraine and Central America on July 20, 2017, where the film grossed $580,466 from 830 screens.
 The film was released in the Philippines on August 2, 2017.

 The film opened in the US on a limited release on October 28, 2017.
 Playing in 10 theaters the film made just $742 in its opening weekend (an average of $74 per venue), finishing 60th at the box office.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 30% based on 20 reviews, and an average rating of 3.90/10.
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 42 out of 100, based on 4 critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 21 reviews, and an average rating of 3.90/10.
+On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 42 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Witney Siebold of IGN gave the film a score of 5.5/10, writing that the film, "while largely a generic haunting film without much in the way of a hook beyond its famous setting, can at least claim to be one of the more watchable Amityville films, for whatever that praise may be worth," and deemed it "perhaps the best Amityville film since 1983."
 Dread Central gave the film two and a half stars out of five saying "At the end of the day, this isn't such a bad flick, but viewers looking for an insane new Amityville experience will just have to keep chasing that dragon."
 Slant Magazine gave the film two out of four stars and called it "an elegant entry in a lame series of horror films."